 Pressure ulcers are more common among:

-- Loses weight in hospital - people who are hospitalized often lose weight because of their condition, especially if they are unable to move.
-The loss of fat and muscle leaves the bones more exposed to damage.
+- Losing weight in hospital - people who are hospitalized often lose weight because of their condition.

-- Is not eating properly - patients who are not eating properly, especially those whose diets are poor in protein, vitamin C and zinc have a higher risk of developing bed sores.
+- Not eating properly - especially those whose diets are poor in protein, vitamin C, and zinc.

-- Has incontinence (urinary or fecal) - if a patient urinates uncontrollably there will be areas of permanently moist skin, resulting in a greater risk of skin breakdown.
-Fecal incontinence raises the risk of bacteria causing skin problems and getting through cracks and wounds in the skin and causing serious systemic complications, such as gangrene, sepsis and other rapidly spreading infections.
+- Incontinence (urine or feces) - if a patient urinates uncontrollably there will be areas of permanently moist skin, resulting in a greater risk of skin breakdown.

-- Has an illness or medical condition - patients with diabetes and vascular diseases that affect circulation may have problems with proper blood flow to certain tissues, resulting in a higher risk of tissue damage.
+- Existing medical conditions - patients with diabetes and vascular diseases that affect circulation may have problems with proper blood flow to certain tissues, resulting in a higher risk of tissue damage.

-- Has lower mental awareness - if the patient is not fully mentally aware, perhaps because of a disease, injury or medication, they will not be able to take action to prevent or facilitate the healing of pressure ulcers.
+- Smoking - nicotine affects circulation and can slow healing.
+Mental awareness - if the patient is not fully aware, perhaps because of a disease, injury, or medication, they will not be able to take action to prevent pressure ulcers.